Big-Rig Explosion in Quemado, Texas and the Law

 18-Wheeler Rollover Accidents Shouldn’t Be Fatal

-There is a huge problem that has been claiming the lives of truck drivers for years, yet most people are completely unaware that it's even a problem: minor rollover incidents that crush truckers to death.
-At certain high speeds a rollover accident is simply unsurvivable, and I'm not suggesting that manufacturers build indestructible cars that...
+There's a huge problem that has claimed the lives of truck drivers for years, yet most people are completely unaware of it: minor rollover incidents that crush truckers to death.
+At certain high speeds a rollover accident is simply unsurvivable, and I'm not suggesting that manufacturers build indestructible cars that can survive any impact at...

 Failure to Maintain – Why Some Trucks Are Unsafe For The Road